qkzk/fm/development.md

   Expansion haven't change (%s selection, %p current path, %n filename, %e extension, %f flagegd files, %t terminal emulator) Strings like `echo "Hello World"` or `echo 'Hello World'` should be processed correctly.
-  Tokens and shorcuts `~` and `*` etc. are recognized and dealt by sh.
+  Tokens like `*` and shorcuts like `~` are recognized and dealt by sh.
   Most environment variables aren't known since it's a new shell which run the command.
-You can still do `!` `export a=2; echo $a` and see...
-2 on the output.
+You can still do `!` `export a=2; echo $a` and see... `2` on the output.
   It also works for sudo commands : `sudo ls %s | grep pattern` will ask a password and execute `sudo ls your/selected/path | grep pattern`.

-  There's a lot of steps and it's surelly buggy, I'll have to simplify it as much as possible.
+  There's a lot of steps and it's surelly buggy, I'll have to simplify it as much as possible in a future version.
   The interface won't change, the internal will surelly do.
   Since this parser is used everywhere, it means you can define custom commands with redirections.
 I can't think of an usage but may be you will !

+- Bugfixes:
+  - FIX: trash: bottom line is wrong "Enter" doesn't select but restore - refresh & reselect
+  - FIX: input_simple: when height is low, static elements are out of the window
+  - FIX: crash when deleting a file in tree mode
+  - FIX: diplay directory last line shouldn't be printed - erase the last line before printing log.
+  - FIX: Alt+c (open config file) should be betterly logged
+  - FIX: shortcut. dedup_slow keeps crashing.
+Sort unstable + dedup will do the trick.
+  - FIX: second pane ueberzub 1 char too left

 #### Changelog